 env_dns_zone_name_serversfrom your Terraform output.

-Proceed to the next step in the deployment, Configuring Ops Manager Director on AWS (Terraform).
+Proceed to the next step in the deployment, Configuring BOSH Director on AWS Using Terraform.